Eng-Amira-Hegazy/Data-Analysis-Sales-Report-project-using-Excel/README.md

 ## ⚙️ Tools Used

-- **Excel** 📊: For creating pivot tables, charts, and performing data analysis.
-- **Power Query** 🛠️: Used to clean and transform raw data into usable tables.
-- **Data Model** 🔗: To establish relationships between the Orders, Customers, Products, Ship Mode, and Date tables.
+- **Excel** 📊: For clean and transform raw data into usable tables, creating pivot tables, charts,establish relationships between the Orders, Customers, Products, Ship Mode,                 and Date tables and performing data analysis.
 ---

 ## 📸 Demo